Cost to Stain a Fence

 Kerb Appeal

 Some people choose to stain their fences due to the aesthetically pleasing finish that it offers, leaving your wood looking glossy and attractive.
-A regular stained fence can match with various decor and colours throughout your garden and appear neat and attractive.
+A regular stained fence can match various decor and colours throughout your garden and appear neat and attractive.

 Cost of Removing Fence Stain